Self-help Acupressure for Headaches - A Free Workshop

 How often is acupuncture needed for my pain?
 Click Me

 What to expect at your first acupuncture treatment?
 Click Me

 Need more information?

 >> Read More.

 >> Book Next Avaiable Appt Instantly

 Overcoming Chronic Pain?

-1. Expect to be Relaxed: Some people are very nervous before their first treatment.
+1. Relax: Some people are very nervous before their first treatment.
 That is OK!
-As experienced acupuncturists, we are highly skilled at putting you at ease, talking you through the process and performing gentle treatments.
-Most people find that the session is much easier and gentler than they have expected.
+An experienced acupuncturist usually uses tiny needle and talk you through the process and ensure you are at ease.
+People find that the session is much easier and gentler than they had expected.

-2. Holistic Consultation/Assessment: On your first visit our acupuncturist will spend the time to gain a thorough understanding of your main complaint of pain and also your general health and lifestyle.
-Based on all the information you have given, the practitioner will make a diagnosis and put together a treatment plan tailor to your need, which may include lifestyle and dietary advice besides a set of acupuncture treatments.
+2. Holistic consultation: On your first visit an acupuncturist will spend the time to gain a thorough understanding of your complaint, your general health and lifestyle.
+Based on all the information you have given, the practitioner will make a diagnosis and put together your treatment plan, which may include lifestyle and dietary advice as well as acupuncture.